 While our workshop is complimentary to women, it still comes at a cost to deliver.
 We receive generous donations of product from our partners and sponsors in the beauty and retail industries, but we need funding to deliver the actual program and cover the costs of logistics, locations, training, travel and materials.

 Next year, 99,500 women and teens will be diagnosed with cancer.
 We want to be there for them.
 We want to help more mothers, daughters, sisters and friends regain their sense of self, so they can fight with dignity and conviction.

 Help us celebrate another 25 years by donating to our charity, so we can continue to help the women you love.

 No, a Look Good Feel Better Workshop is complimentary.
 Our workshops are led by trained cosmetic advisors and hair alternative specialists who donate their time and expertise to helping women with cancer.
-In addition, the assortment of cosmetics and personal care products are teaching tools that you’ll receive has been generously donated by the member companies of the Canadian Cosmetic, Toiletry and Fragrance Association.
+In addition, the assortment of cosmetics and personal care products provided as teaching tools that you will receive has been generously donated.

 In one convenient place at Facing Cancer Together (C2).
 Here, we’ve created a community and compiled some of the most reliable and trusted online cancer resources and articles that women and those connected to them can turn to.

 There are many ways you can support us: you can volunteer (D1), attend an event (D2), host a fundraiser (D6), become a sponsor (D3), spread the word (D5), or make a donation (H0).